A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Frame Structure and System Processes

-where for all $x\in\mathbb{R},(x)^+=$max$(x,0)$.
-Since at most one queue\footnote{In the sequel we will use \enquote{node} and \enquote{queue} interchangeably.} can be scheduled for transmission in a slot and at most one packet can be transmitted in one slot, the capacity region \cite{tassiulas92stability} of this system is given by
+where for all $x\in\mathbb{R},(x)^+=$max$(x,0)$. \\ \textbf{Stability and Delay. }Since at most one queue (equivalently, \enquote{node}) can be scheduled for transmission in a slot and at most one packet can be transmitted in one slot, the capacity region \cite{tassiulas92stability} of this system is given by

-Define $\mathbf{Q}(t)=\left[Q_1(t),\cdots,Q_N(t)\right],~t\geq0.$ In this article, we say that the system is \emph{stable} if the system backlog Markov chain, $\left\lbrace\mathbf{Q}(t),~t\geq0\right\rbrace$, is positive recurrent.
+\looseness=-1 Define $\mathbf{Q}(t)=\left[Q_1(t),\cdots,Q_N(t)\right],~t\geq0.$ We say that the system is \emph{stable} if the system backlog Markov chain, $\left\lbrace\mathbf{Q}(t),~t\geq0\right\rbrace$, is positive recurrent.
 A protocol that is capable of stabilizing any vector in $\mathbf{\Lambda}$ is said to be \textit{Throughput Optimal} \cite{tassiulas92stability}.
 Delay is defined as the number of slots between the instant a packet enters a queue and the instant it leaves the queue.
 Note that this along with the embedding described so far means that a packet experiences a delay of at least one slot.